Tesla Charge Stats allows you to see your vehicle's charging history in the Tesla mobile phone app.

 Step #1.
 First, update your Tesla App to the latest version (v4.5.1+ on iOS or v4.4+ on Android).

-For some reason, the app didn’t update automatically (I have set updates to automatic on iOS).
+For some reason, my app didn't update automatically (I have set updates to automatic on iOS).
 Some people on forums also reported the same issue.
 So, you might need to update it manually.

-If you’ve already updated the app, you could have ignored this new feature as the Tesla app team didn’t mention it in the release notes.
+If you've already updated the app, this new feature might have gone unnoticed as the Tesla app team didn't mention it in the release notes.

 Step #3.
 Go to Charge Stats, and all the new charging information is there for you to see, as mentioned above.